VeriFIT/lncs-paper-template-repo/README.md

-# lncs-paper-template-repo
+# A template repository for a LNCS-style paper
-A template repository for a LNCS-style paper
+To create a new instance, press the "Use this template" button